 In one instance a vendor gave Barrett a vulnerability report and didn’t ask for anything in return.
 Most vendors would use that opportunity to try to setup a meeting.
 This vendor didn’t and Barrett greatly appreciated it.

 “Next time I’m looking for a product in this vendor’s space, they will be getting a call,” said Barrett.

 14: Help out with the CISO journey

 Being a CISO is not easy.
-For Elliot Lewis (@elliotdlewis), now president and chief architect, Lewis Security Consulting, getting the title of CISO of Merrill Lynch required new management responsibilities for which he was not prepared.
+For Elliot Lewis (@elliotdlewis), CEO, Keyavi Data, getting the title of CISO of Merrill Lynch required new management responsibilities for which he was not prepared.
 One of his company’s partners, Greg, who had worked with Merrill Lynch’s previous CISO, saw the confusion in Lewis’ eyes when he first got the job.

 “Greg took me aside, sat down in my office with me and said, ‘Let’s talk about what just happened and what it means and what you have in front of you.’
 He did not try to sell me services.
 He did not try to get his guys on projects.
 He just helped me walk through the environment,” said Lewis.
 “He helped me ‘get my head straight.’
 It was what I needed, exactly how much I needed, at the time I needed it.”

 Because of that event, Greg and Elliot have remained trusted partners.

 15: Fill a personal need at just the right moment

 In Lewis’ case, his need was career guidance.
 Other CISO needs can be smaller and easier to spot, but still meaningful.

 Kevin Patel, CISO, ControlScan, tells a story of participating in a roundtable discussion at a conference.
 On stage, in front of many security vendors, he mentioned that he was feeling under the weather.
 Later that evening room service delivered soup with a note that said, “Hope this makes you feel better.”